Editor’s note: This blog was originally published in 2021. It has been updated for accuracy and to reflect modern practices.

 Finally, create multiple versions of the same creative, A/B test them, and see what resonates best with your target audience.

-More importantly, you should make it easier for your customers to purchase those higher-end products with financing options.
+If you’re selling high-ticket items, your messaging and promotional efforts should make a case for their big price tags.
+More importantly, you should make it easier for potential customers to purchase those higher-end products with financing options.
 That way, they won’t have to pay hefty prices upfront out of their own pockets.

 There are two main financing options to consider: